The Babbler and the Balance Keeper

 Quincy shoved Nox off and pushed herself once more onto her toes.

-The priest waved a dagger, now sticky with blood, wildly overhead.
-In his left hand, he clutched the book of all the keepers, each name assigned and recorded the moment they set foot into the anchorage’s dark, twisted labyrinth.
+The priest waved the dagger, now clotted with crimson, wildly overhead.
+In his left hand, he clutched the book of all the keepers, each name assigned and recorded the instant they set foot into the anchorage’s gloomy labyrinth.
 Blood dripped from the edge of the blade onto a crumbling page, blotting out a name.
 Quincy didn’t need to see to know it was Calix’s.

-There was a lesson even older than any of the anchorage’s, drilled into the skull of every child from the moment she could speak.
+There was a lesson, older than any of the anchorage’s, drilled into the skull of every child from the moment she could speak.
 Everyone and everything had its place.
 If yours rejected you, you had nothing.

-The timid sniffling from the balance keeper on Quincy’s left grew louder, attracting a few nervous glances their way.
-Rith refused to stay still, trembling like she was sick, feet fidgeting like she might run.
+The timid sniffling from the balance keeper on Quincy’s left erupted into open weeping, drawing a few nervous glances their way.
+Rith refused to stay still, trembling as if she was sick, feet fidgeting like she might run.

-Quincy shuffled as far from view as she could.
-Attracting attention was never a good thing.
+Quincy shuffled away.
+Attracting attention was never a good idea.

 That was what Calix had done, after all.

 The brilliant crimson of a matron’s mantle flashed in the corner of Quincy’s vision.
-She rocked back onto her heels, her breath hitching in her chest.
+She rocked onto her heels, her breath hitching in her chest.
 Which matron was it?
-Has she seen Quincy struggling to take a peek?
-Had she been watching long, long enough to catch the thoughts that always scuttled to the surface of Quincy’s skin before she could bury them?
-Quincy’s shoulders tightened, cringing away from the anticipated blow.
+Had she noticed Quincy watching too closely?
+Had she been observing her long enough to catch the thoughts that always scuttled to the surface of Quincy’s skin no matter how she tried to bury them?
+Her shoulders tightened, cringing away from the anticipated blow.

 A sharp crack punctured the priest’s endless tirade.

-Rith hunched over her hand, clasped tightly to her chest.
+Rith hunched over, her hand clasped tightly to her chest.
 Her eyes were squeezed shut, her whole face twisted with the effort of keeping silent.
 Serrah hovered over her, her glare as blistering as the sun.
-Quincy’s back straightened automatically under those hawk-sharp eyes.
+Quincy’s back straightened automatically under that hawk-sharp gaze.

-A sour taste filled her mouth.
-The matron’s knees weren’t bloody from crawling across the rough floor over and over and over again.
+A sour taste filled Quincy’s mouth.
+The matrons’ knees weren’t bloody from crawling across the rough floor over and over and over again.
 They didn’t have hungry bellies or skin mottled with bruises and sores.
 Maybe they even had someone to talk to.

 SHUT UP!

-The priest held a gilt lantern aloft, a thin pane of glass sheltering the feeble flame from the wind.
+The priest held a gilt lantern aloft, a thin pane of glass sheltering the feeble flame.

 “And now,” he thundered, “we abandon her soul to the night, and may the darkest depths take her.
 May the gods on high, who punish the wicked and reward the faithful, make her like the wandering wind, finding neither home nor rest.
 May they make her like an ember ever burning, whose thirst is never slaked.
 May demons be her only companions, and the record of her sins the only word of comfort in her ears forevermore.”